When it comes to your physical health, protecting your heart should be a top priority.

 VNA Community Healthcare & Hospice offers Ask the Nurse clinics, currently held by appointment only, at which a registered nurse can check these numbers for you and work with you to set health goals and determine what questions you should ask your doctor.
 There is no cost for this service.
 VNACHCH offers cholesterol lipid profile and blood sugar screenings with immediate results and nurse counseling for $35 in our Guilford and Hamden offices.
 Appointments for these services can be scheduled by calling our Helpline at 866.474.5230.

-Individuals who qualify may also benefit from our two-week Self-Monitored Blood Pressure program.
+Individuals who qualify may also benefit from our Self-Monitored Blood Pressure program.
 Measuring blood pressure at home and sharing the information collected with your doctor has been show to improve blood pressure control.
 During this two-week program, participants are taught how to measure and track blood pressure while also receiving one-on-one coaching and education from a VNACHCH nurse, a medication review, and teaching to implement lifestyle changes at home.
-Call our Helpline for more information.
+Click here to learn more.

 Heart Disease Management